mccornet/pl-900/09 - PowerBi.md

 ### Buttons in Power BI

-***Using buttons in Power BI lets you create reports that behave like apps***, and thereby, create an engaging environment so users can hover, click, and further interact with Power BI content. ***You can add buttons to reports in Power BI Desktop and in the Power BI service***.
-When you share your reports in the Power BI service, they provide an app-like experience for your users.
+***Add buttons to reports in Power BI Desktop and in the Power BI service to create reports that behave like apps***, and thereby, create an engaging environment so users can hover, click, and further interact with Power BI content.

 ### Transform data